You don’t need a three-hour morning ritual, a fancy studio, or a surge of divine inspiration to finish songs consistently.

 Day 2 – Move an Existing Song Forward

-Pick something you started recently.
-Add a verse.
-Refine a melody.
-Build on it.
+Pick something you started recently and add a verse or refine a melody.
+Build on top of your investments.

 Day 3 – Finish or Archive